-We believe that there have been no material changes to our business or the way in which we conduct and supervise our business.
-We routinely make changes throughout the Brochure to improve and clarify the descriptions of our business practices and compliance policies and procedures or in response to evolving industry and firm practices.
+We routinely make changes throughout the Brochure to improve and clarify the descriptions of our business practices and compliance policies and procedures or in response to evolving industry and Firm practices.
 We believe that these changes are not material changes and do not describe them in this Item 2.
-Upon request, we will provide clients ("you", "your") with a comparison of this Brochure against the one previously filed indicating these changes.
+We encourage you to read this document in its entirety.

-We will provide you with a new Brochure as necessary based on regulatory requirements, in the event of material changes or new information, without charge.
+We will provide clients ("you") with a new Brochure as necessary based on regulatory requirements, in the event of material changes or new information, without charge.
 Should you require a copy of our most current Brochure at any time, please contact us at 412-471-1551, or by email at info@henryarmstrong.com.
 Please read this Form ADV Part 2A in its entirety.
 Additional information about Armstrong is available on the IAPD website at www.adviserinfo.sec.gov, by searching for our CRD #105510.